 Seasonal activities in Brown Tract Pond Campground

 Fishing is the main draw to Brown Tract Pond.
 At just over 140 acres, Brown Tract Pond might be small, but these fish-filled waters have plenty of species to offer amateur anglers and fishing pros alike!
 The catch of the day is bass, both smallmouth and largemouth.
-If you play your cards right, you just might reel in an elusive brook trout!
-Don't forget to pick up a fishing license before you hit the road in your campervan -- licenses are no longer available at state-managed campgrounds.
+If you play your cards right, you might reel in an elusive brook trout!
+Don't forget to pick up a fishing license before you hit the road in your campervan as permits are no longer available at state-managed campgrounds.